The HWRC is at 92-98 Nuffield Road, Poole. Use postcode BH17 0RS if you have a sat nav.

 The site has a one-way traffic flow with the entrance on the south side and a separate exit on the north side.

-Dorset residents can also apply for a permit to use the site, applications should be made to Dorset County Council, Dorset Waste Partnership.
+Dorset residents in certain areas can also apply for a permit to use the site, applications should be made to Dorset County Council, Dorset Waste Partnership.
 You must bring your permit with you and show it to a site assistant.

 The tip entrance has two lanes.